 There are 3 Levels of difficulty with Instructional Videos and a Full Program Manual outlining how the Leg Module fits into your P1 training schedule.
 Some of these exercises are tried and true, and some of them you may not have seen before.
 In either case, they’re all brutally effective, and we explain them all in detail, revealing subtleties of execution that will multiply your rate of power development.

-Our P1 Yoga Flow consists of a Manual and Tutorial Video for specific compensatory movements after performing P1.
+Our P1 Recovery Flow consists of a Manual and Tutorial Video for specific compensatory movements after performing P1.
 Any kind of intense strength training is going to cause muscle soreness and tightness.
-Performing these yoga “compensatory exercises” will help to reduce and alleviate that discomfort.
+Performing these “compensatory exercises” will help to reduce and alleviate that discomfort.

-Do your yoga and say goodbye to feeling stiff and sore.
+Do this and say goodbye to feeling stiff and sore.

 That’s a lot of strength-building resources, and they’re being put to good use by people all over the world who want to build powerful shoulders, arms, and trunk – people who are already closer to nailing skills like the planche, like handstands and other inverted positions.